Neomediatech/ubuntu-base/README.md

-# Ubuntu docker image with tini
+# Ubuntu docker image with custom timezone

+Base image for other custom images